Info For Field Recorder Day Attendees

 Our Field Recorder Days are aimed at naturalists of all abilities, from absolute beginners through to experienced biological recorders.
-These day-long field sessions are led by a specialists who will (i) point out species to beginners and explain the features used to reach an identification; and (ii) provide identification support and guidance for more experienced naturalists.
+These day-long field sessions are led by specialists who will (i) point out species to beginners and explain the features used to reach an identification; and (ii) provide identification support and guidance for more experienced naturalists.

 We recommend reading all of the content below if you are booked to attend your first Field Recorder Day with us.